ninehundreds/kmm-works/README.md

 ### Workshop 2 - Databases and Other Disappointments
 This workshop will carry on from the previous workshop, and introduce options for persisting data locally using KMM.
+Hands-on segments will consist of:
-1. Choosing a database or ORM
+1. Implementing local persistence with SQLDelight
-2. Local persistence with SQLDelight
+2. Implementing local persistence with Realm
-3. Local persistence with Realm
+3. Interacting with local persistence in the clients

 ### Branch Reference
 * workshop/network-starter branch: consists of starter template, with ktor and serialization dependencies.